Honest Yarbo Review

 • • Yarbo shipping pushed to September, then even farther

-• • Actually received the Yarbo end of December
+• • Actually received the Yarbo in early December

-• • Only had Yarbo snowblower module to test, didn't receive our first snow until after the window
+• • Only had the snowblower module to test, didn't receive our first snow until after the window

 Yarbo No-Go Zones Don't Work Intelligently